sofathitesh/doconce/doc/demos/manual/manual.rst

 Here are some Doconce features:

-  * Doconce markup does include tags, so the format is more tagged than Markdown and Pandoc, but less than reST, and very much less than LaTeX and HTML.
+  * Doconce markup does include tags, so the format is more tagged than Markdown, Pandoc, and AsciiDoc, but less than reST, and very much less than LaTeX and HTML.

   * Doconce can be converted to plain *untagged* text, often desirable for computer programs and email.

-  * Doconce has good support for copying in parts of computer code, say in examples, directly from the source code files.
+  * Doconce has good support for copying in parts of computer code directly from the source code files.

   * Doconce has full support for LaTeX math, and integrates very well with big LaTeX projects (books).